 - Look for the file with the suffix .o and see if the date appears at the beginning of the file. - Send the command in the two additional ways we saw changing the name of the output.
-Pay attention to letter upper or lower case. - Write the commands you used to a new file called my\linux\exercise.
+Pay attention to letter upper or lower case. - Write the commands you used to a new file called my_linux_exercise.
 Write in this file the answers to the questions below. - Question 1: Compare all the outputs. - Question 2: What is the full path to your home directory?

-Exercise 1 part 3 -slide 2 of 3
+Exercise 3 -slide 2 of 3

-- Go back to your home directory if you are not there.
+Go back to your home directory if you are not there.
 Send the following job to the cluster.
-Note that we are sending two commands separated by ";": - bsub -q new-all.q -J example -o example-%J.o -e example-%J.e sleep 30;wc -l linux\exercise/my\data/uniprot-all.fasta>count - Sleep is just wait, the number after is seconds to wait. - Check with bjobs until the job is finished.
-Check the output in the file "count". - Question 3: Explain when will you choose to use the command "mv" or "cp"? - Question 4: Suggest how can you count the number of files/directories (only the first level) in the folder course\2018?
+Note that we are sending two commands separated by ";":

+bsub -q new-all.q -J example -o example-%J.o -e example-%J.e sleep 30;wc -l linux_exercise/my_data/uniprot-all.fasta>count

+Sleep is just wait, the number after is seconds to wait.

+- Check with bjobs until the job is finished.
+Check the output in the file "count". - Question 3: Explain when will you choose to use the command "mv" or "cp"? - Question 4: Suggest how can you count the number of files/directories (only the first level) in the folder linux_exercise/my_data/?

-Exercise 1 part 3 -slide 3 of 3
+Exercise 3 -slide 3 of 3

-• I wanted to get a list of files sorted by date in my current directory, I typed: Is -IT and I got the following message:
+I wanted to get a list of files sorted by date in my current directory, I typed: Is -IT and I got the following message:

-Is: option requires an argument -- 'T'
+ls: option requires an argument -- 'T'